 South Asian skin tends to keep wrinkles at bay into the 40s and 50s.
 But, as with other skin types that carry high levels of pigment, dark spots can become an issue.

-Best remedies: Retinoids and other specialized skin care products can help even out skin tone.
-Light and laser treatments can help break up the excess pigmentation to brighten the skin.
+Best remedies: Retinoids (the GOLD) and other specialized skincare products (Kojic acid, Azelaic Acid, Hydroquinone) can help even skin tone.
+Light and laser treatments can degrade pigmentation and brighten the skin.

 Visit Feel Beautiful Plastic Surgery in San Diego